xxxAleksandrxxx/terminal_companion/README.md

 - Instead of appropriate OpenAI python library it uses simple `requests` library
 - The are plenty of useless comments in the code (up to Jan 2024) 😅

-**TODO**
-- implement command line style
-  - [X]  left and right arrows to move between input symbols
-  - [X]  some shortcuts to move between words
-  - [X]  up and down arrows to get to commands history
-  - [X]  double-check that "role": "system" with "content"
-  - [ ]  return the whole request that was just sent by pressing up arrow.
-I'm not sure that I really need it... 🤔

 # Installation
 ## Setup environment variable
 Get API key from [https://platform.openai.com/](https://platform.openai.com/) firstly.